Uneasy calm grips Ukraine as West prepares winter aid

 Kyiv saw continued interruptions to its electricity, heat and water supply, Mayor Vitali Klitschko said Tuesday, leading authorities to consider relocating some residents to suburbs of the capital.

-“We’re not going to be deterred,” Blinken told reporters, in one of his more forceful statements of the day.
+“We’re not going to be deterred,” Blinken told reporters.
 “We’re going to be reinforcing NATO’s presence from the Black to the Baltic seas.”

-Bogdan Aurescu, foreign minister of Romania, another Black Sea nation, said his country would push NATO to further increase its military presence.

-The Ukrainian government was putting up defenses, too — both for troops and civilians.
-The government rolled out hundreds of help stations, christened “Points of Invincibility,” where residents facing the loss of power, heating and water can warm up, charge their phones, enjoy snacks and hot drinks, and even be entertained.
+The Ukrainian government was working to help residents cope with the cold and snowy weather.
+It rolled out hundreds of help stations, christened “Points of Invincibility,” where residents facing the loss of power, heating and water can warm up, charge their phones, enjoy snacks and hot drinks, and even be entertained.

 “I had no electricity for two days.
 Now there’s only some electricity, and no gas,” said Vanda Bronyslavavina, who took a breather inside one such help center in Kyiv’s Obolon neighborhood.